 Are you a planner?
 Probably you have great planning and time management skills, and possibly you’re goal oriented.
 Typically, you’re a doer and know how to make things happen—and you’re always on time.
-Also typically, you might not be as good at relaxing and accepting the unexpected.
+Also similarly, you might not be as good at relaxing and adapting to change or the unexpected.

 Or do you prefer to “wing it”?
 Probably you are great at just being, going with the flow, and seizing opportunities.
 You’re a risk taker, you’re open to new experiences, and you have a lot of fun and adventure.
 Keeping to a schedule and getting things done, though—that’s another matter.